 You are here

-eHRAF Archaeology is an online database with information on the prehistory of the world.
-This database, modeled after eHRAF World Cultures, is unique in that the information is organized into archaeological traditions and the text is subject-indexed by HRAF anthropologists according to HRAF’s modified Outline of Cultural Materials (OCM).
+eHRAF Archaeology is an award-winning online database with information on the prehistory of the world.
+This database, modeled after eHRAF World Cultures, is unique in that the information is organized into archaeological traditions and the text is subject-indexed to the paragraph-level by HRAF anthropologists according to HRAF’s modified Outline of Cultural Materials (OCM).
 This comprehensive subject retrieval system extends search capability well beyond keyword searching allowing for precise subject retrieval, even in foreign language texts.

 This license is made available through a national site license negotiated on behalf of Consortia Canada by the Council of Prairie and Pacific University Libraries (COPPUL).